crissmath/Gemm_Arm/README.md

-# hello-world
+# Gemm ARM
-This readme is a example of change in the readme, with description and comments.
+This repo is a general bechmark for GEMM(general matrix multiplication) in ARM Cortex-A57(aarch64).